Updated

 The remaining question is whether the Ring Air is good enough on the metrics that matter to justify the saving - and that is more nuanced than the price gap suggests.

-What you get for £299
+What do you get for £299?

 The Ring Air is a tungsten-carbide-shelled smart ring weighing 2.4 to 3.6 grams depending on size and finish - meaningfully lighter than the Oura Ring 4 (3.3 – 5.2 g) and a noticeable advantage during sleep, the metric most reviewers single out.
 It carries the standard wearable sensor stack: PPG with red and green LEDs, skin temperature, infrared, and a 6-axis accelerometer.
 Water resistance is 10 ATM (roughly 100 metres), covering swimming and showering without caveat.